jarrodmillman/rcsds/labs/lab08.rst

   - `matplotlib <http://matplotlib.org/>`_
     The most ubiquitous of the python visualization packages.
 Has a massive set of features and is relatively easy to use.
 It is well documented and has very active user and development communities.
-Achieves cross-platform compatibility by implementing several graphics backends.
+It achieves cross-platform compatibility by implementing several graphics backends.

     Pros:

-     - Feature-rich: you can create just about any type of visualization in matplotlib.
+     - Feature-rich: you can create just about any type of static visualization in matplotlib.
 Check out the `gallery <http://matplotlib.org/gallery.html>`_ for examples